ibinti/ibinti/README.md

 - 👋 hi, this is ibi the fairest
-- 👀 interested in data science and machine learning
+- 👀 plating kaggle games

 <!---
 ibinti/ibinti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.